[Note: I'm sorry to say that it is no longer possible to provide copies

 essentially relegated to the role of protection against dead-ends

-resulting from the more dominant recombinatorial selection process, at
+resulting from the more dominant recombinatorial selection process,

 least for some statistical distributions of desirability within the